iza194/31github/README.md

 # 31github
-i want to win MacBook
+HELLO WORLD,IT'S NURGIZA!

+I want to win MacBook,but you know,it's not easy,my third day is already hard,I watched all the videos to just text here "hello world"

+Hope,I'll be the expert in github!